evennia/evennia/docs/source/Getting-Started.md

 Once you get back to `Limbo` from the tutorial (if you get stuck in the tutorial quest you can do `@tel #2` to jump to Limbo), a good idea is to learn how to [start, stop and reload](Start-Stop- Reload) the Evennia server.
-You may also want to familiarize yourself with some [commonly used terms in our Glossary](Glossary).
-After that, why not experiment with [creating some new items and build some new rooms](Building-Quickstart) out from Limbo.
+You may also want to familiarize yourself with some [commonly used terms in our Glossary](./Glossary.md).
+After that, why not experiment with [creating some new items and build some new rooms](./Building-Quickstart.md) out from Limbo.

-From here on, you could move on to do one of our [introductory tutorials](./Tutorials) or simply dive headlong into Evennia's comprehensive [manual](https://github.com/evennia/evennia/wiki).
+From here on, you could move on to do one of our [introductory tutorials](./Tutorials.md) or simply dive headlong into Evennia's comprehensive [manual](https://github.com/evennia/evennia/wiki).
 While Evennia has no major game systems out of the box, we do supply a range of optional *contribs* that you can use or borrow from.
 They range from dice rolling and alternative color schemes to barter and